+For example, a credit rating algorithm is individually fair for a given person if all similar applicants (\eg similar income and repayment history) receive the same credit rating.
+Our goal is to learn a model $\model$ that maximizes the number of points $\inputpoint$ from the distribution for which we can \emph{guarantee} that \cref{eq:individual-fairness} is satisfied.
+Defining a suitable input similarity metric $\inputsim$ is one of the key challenges limiting practical applications of individual fairness, and in \cref{sec:similarity} we will show how to employ generative modeling to overcome this obstacle for high-dimensional data.

-The LCIFR framework~\citep{ruoss2020learning} learns representations with individual fairness guarantees for low-dimensional tabular data, ensuring that for a point $\inputpoint \in \inputspace$ all similar individuals are treated similarly.
-To achieve this, \citet{ruoss2020learning} define a family of similarity notions and leverage (mixed-integer) linear programming methods to propagate all similar individuals through the model.
-Then, if all the points satisfying the given similarity notion obtain the same classification, LCIFR has provably shown that individual fairness is satisfied at $\inputpoint$.
-However, high-dimensional applications remain out of reach for LCIFR because both the similarity notions and linear programming methods are customized to low-dimensional tabular data.
-Similarity is defined via logical formulas operating on the features of $\inputpoint$, which is infeasible for \eg images, which cannot be compared solely at the pixel level.
-Moreover, while the linear programming employed by \citet{ruoss2020learning} is known to work well for small neural networks, it does not scale to real-world computer vision models.
-In this work, we thus demonstrate how to resolve these two key concerns to generalize the high-level idea of LCIFR to real-world, high-dimensional applications.
+\textbf{Fair representation learning} {} Fair representation learning~\cite{zemel2013learning} partitions the model $\model \colon \inputspace \to \outputspace$ into a data producer $\producer \colon \inputspace \to \representationspace$, which maps input points $\inputpoint \in \inputspace$ into a representation space $\representationspace$ that satisfies a given fairness notion while maintaining downstream utility, and a data consumer $\consumer \colon \representationspace \to \outputspace$ that solves a downstream task taking only the transformed data points $\representationpoint \coloneqq \producer\left(\inputpoint\right) \in \representationspace$ as inputs.
+Importantly, the consumers (potentially indifferent to fairness) can employ standard training methods to obtain fair classifiers that are useful across a variety of different tasks.
+We base our approach on the LCIFR framework~\cite{ruoss2020learning}, which learns representations with individual fairness guarantees for low-dimensional tabular data.
+LCIFR defines a family of similarity notions and leverages (mixed-integer) linear programming methods for fairness certification.
+However, high-dimensional applications are out of reach for LCIFR because both the similarity notions and linear programming methods are tailored to low-dimensional tabular data.
+In particular, similarity is defined via logical formulas operating on the features of $\inputpoint$, which is infeasible for, \eg images, which cannot be compared solely at the pixel level.
+Moreover, while linear programming methods work well for small networks, they do not scale to real-world computer vision models.
+In this work, we show how to resolve these two key concerns to generalize the high-level idea of LCIFR to real-world, high-dimensional applications.